LockieBrown/Shooter/README.md

 a simple game i made in a few weeks.

-to play, download the [shooter.exe](https://github.com/LockieBrown/Shooter/blob/main/Shooter.exe) file and the [shooter.pck](https://github.com/LockieBrown/Shooter/blob/main/Shooter.pck) and unzip the zip file, if you have both in the same folder afterwards it will work
+to play, go to the [shooter.exe](https://github.com/LockieBrown/Shooter/blob/main/Shooter.exe) file and download the raw code, and do the same for the [shooter.pck](https://github.com/LockieBrown/Shooter/blob/main/Shooter.pck), if you have both files in the same folder afterwards it will work